Requesting a Refund

 Refunds will NOT be granted based on "anticipated" aid.
 All financial aid must be disbursed on the student's account before a refund is processed.

-- A credit balance resulting from an overpayment by check maybe be refundable 14 days after the check was received.
+- A credit balance resulting from an overpayment by paper or electronic check may be refundable 14 days after receipt of payment.

-- A credit balance resulting from student loans and/or scholarships will be refunded after the start of class.
+- A credit balance resulting from student loans and/or scholarships will be refunded after the second week of school.

 Failure to complete this form will delay and may impact refund requests.

-Click here for more information on Title IV Authorization to Release Non-Institutional Charges
+Click here for more information on Title IV funds and the Title IV Authorization to Release Non-Institutional Charges

 Want a Faster Refund?
 Go Direct